top of page

 To feel the real sorrow of death—but also live in resurrection.

-Faith becomes the anchor that steadies you in the hurricane waves.
-And lifelines—real, practical tools—help pull you back to shore.
+Sister, lifelines—real, practical and truth-rooted tools—help pull you back to shore.
 Let's take hold.

 Christian widow beginning healing: symbolic image of anchoring to Jesus, coaching and therapy for support.

-Two Lifelines to Move You Beyond Survival Mode
+Two Lifelines to Move You Forward in HOPE

-There is a point of decision that is a critical reframe for every human that can change them and their future entirely.
-In widowhood, it is a tipping point from powerless to empowered and from hopeless to hope.
+There is a point of decision that is a critical reframe for every suffering human that can change them (and their future) entirely.
+In widowhood, it is a tipping point from powerless to empowered, and from hopeless to hope.
 It restores you even when so much has been taken from you.

 It is this: